Grauenwolf/ContosoUniversityDotNetCore-Pages/README.md

 3. Change all calls to `_mediate.Send` to `Handle`.
 4. Ensure the `Handle` method actually call `SaveChanges()`.
 (Some of them didn't, and that was causing the updated tests to fail.)

+## Round 2 - Fix Page Sizes

+Currently the page size for Student is hard-coded inside the `Handle` method.
+This is the wrong place.
+Page size is a UI concern and the UI may wish to vary it depending on things such as user input or the size of the screen.

+So we're going to move it from the data access method, `Handle`, to the UI method, `OnGetAsync`.

+At the same time, we're going to change the default page size to 10.
+While there is no perfect number, certain values such as 5, 10, 25, 50, and 100 are common.
+Conversely, numbers such as 3, 4, 8, and 9 are not expected by the user.
+So upon seeing such counts, will think they are at the end of the list.

 # ContosoUniversity on ASP.NET Core 6.0 on .NET 6 and Razor Pages